trustgrid/docs/content/en/release-notes/node/oct-2023/index.md

 - IPSEC Tunnels will now display their up/down status on the Tunnels page for easier monitoring.
 - Resolves an issue preventing AWS nodes from detecting their region correctly if they were set to require IMDSv2.
 - Resolved issues that lead to false events for "packet(s) too large for UDP" and "Interface Down" notices during restart/reboot.
+- Resolved an issue impacting proxy ARP responses on VLAN subinterfaces for outside NAT.